%%PUBLIC SERVICE REMINDER: This is an AudienceReaction

 '''Instead:''' The officer orders the gunner to just let it go.
 Turns out that the plans WERE in there, and they ultimately make it into the hands of the Rebels, giving them a way to destroy the Death Star.

-** In the Mos Eisley cantina, Greedo has Han Solo at gunpoint with every intention of killing him.\\
+* In the Mos Eisley cantina, Greedo has Han Solo at gunpoint.\\

-'''You'd Think:''' Greedo would say the line used by everyone who's ever had someone at gunpoint: "Keep your hands where I can see them!"
+'''You'd Expect:''' Greedo would make sure that Solo's hand remains in front of the table and would say the line used by everyone who's ever had someone at gunpoint: "Keep your hands where I can see them!"
 It may be a cliche, but it's used for a reason.\\

 '''Instead:''' He strikes up a conversation with Han while not noticing one of Han's hands going under the table.
 Where his blaster is.
 One gunshot later, Greedo is dead.

-'''You'd Think:''' Motti would smile and nod and avoid saying anything at this juncture that might anger the Dark Lord of the Sith.\\
+'''You'd Expect:''' Motti would smile and nod and avoid saying anything at this juncture that might anger the Dark Lord of the Sith.\\

 '''Instead:''' He kicks things off by insulting Vader and his religion right in front of everyone in that meeting room.
 That alone was highly uncalled for and would very likely get you fired in real life.
 As if he hasn't already committed an act of monumental douchebaggery at this point, he then insinuates that Vader is incompetent because he has yet to "conjure up the stolen data tapes or find the Rebels' hidden fortr--", which leads Vader to strangle Motti, saying that he "finds his lack of faith disturbing".
 He's only saved from being telekinetically strangled to death when Grand Moff Tarkin orders Vader to stop.